Civil Engineering (CE)

 CE 401.
 Mechanics of Materials II.
 3 Credits.

-Theories of stress and strain in two and three dimensions; transformation of stresses and strains in two and three dimensions; tensor notation; linear and nonlinear stress strain behavior; thermal stresses; isotropic, orthotropic, and anisotropic material behavior; yield criteria and theories of failures under combined stresses; energy methods; torsion of noncircular and thin walled sections; unsymmetrical bending; shear center; curved beams.
-CE 501 cannot be taken after taking CE 401.
+This course covers stress and strain theories in two and three dimensions, including transforming stresses and strains.
+Topics include tensor notation, linear and nonlinear stress-strain behavior, thermal stresses, and material behavior in isotropic, orthotropic, and anisotropic materials.
+The course also addresses yield criteria and failure theories under combined stresses, energy methods, torsion of noncircular and thin-walled sections, unsymmetrical bending, the shear center, and curved beams.
+CE 501 cannot be taken after completing CE 401.
 Prerequisite: ENGR 203.
 S, odd years.

 CE 402.
 Structural Stability.
 3 Credits.

-Concept of stability; equilibrium and energy methods; stability of columns, beam columns, and frames; inelastic buckling; stability by slope deflection and matrix methods; use of codes for the stability design of aluminum and steel columns and frames; torsional and lateral torsional buckling of beams and beam columns.
+This course covers the concept of stability and the application of equilibrium and energy methods in structural analysis.
+Topics include the stability of columns, beam-columns, frames, and inelastic buckling.
+It also explores stability analysis using slope-deflection and matrix methods and the use of codes for the stability design of aluminum and steel columns and frames.
+Additional topics include torsional and lateral-torsional buckling of beams and beam-columns.
+CE 502 cannot be taken after completing CE 402.
 Prerequisite: ENGR 203.
 On demand.

 CE 403.
 Structural Dynamics.
 3 Credits.